-Each case needs to be considered on its merits, but it is clear that a minimum level of attendance needs to be maintained that will allow a student to realistically achieve.
-Academic success depends on engagement in classroom activity, so excessively long periods of complete absence or very poor attendance will make a student's studies untenable.
-With regards to coursework and homework, if students fall significantly behind with their deadlines, despite extensions being offered, then there comes a point at which catching up is not viable.
+Each case needs to be considered on its merits, but it is clear that a minimum level of attendance needs to be maintained to allow a student to achieve.
+With regard to coursework and homework, if students fall significantly behind with their deadlines, despite extensions being offered, then there comes a point at which catching up is not viable.
 The specific expectations regarding attendance and assessment will be set in each case depending on the circumstances.